grongierisc/formation-template/README.md

 ![ExerciseContext](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/ExerciseContext.png)

-VERY IMPORTANT : we need to uncheck **Asynchronous**, or the if activity will set off before receiving the answer off Call BO.

 This property will be filled with the value of the callresponse.Double of our operation call (we need to set the [Response Message Class] to our new message class):

 ![ExerciseBinding](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/ExerciseBinding.png)